gardener/dashboard/docs/usage/gardener-api.md

 To use the service account, download or copy its `kubeconfig`.
 With it you can connect to the API endpoint of your Gardener project.

 ![Download service account kubeconfig](../images/03-download-service-account-kubeconfig.png)

+> Note: The downloaded `kubeconfig` contains the service account credentials.
+Treat with care.

 ## Delete the Service Account